Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating GenAI into Collaborative Newswork: Introduction

-While these roles structure collaboration in conventional newsroom routines, the rise of GenAI introduces new uncertainties about how such collaboration should unfold.
+While these roles structure collaboration in conventional newswork, the rise of GenAI introduces new uncertainties about how such collaboration could unfold.
 Recently, on the one hand, many individual journalists are experimenting with GenAI in tentative, ad hoc ways \cite{Liang2025widespread}, often relying on personal judgment to ensure that its use remains consistent with professional norms \cite{wu2024journalists}.
 On the other hand, major news organizations have started to articulate institutional responses to the rise of GenAI, for example, China Media Group (CMG) is developing proprietary GenAI systems for its news production \cite{chinaxinwen2024aimedia,lang2024qianqiu_shisong}, while The British Broadcasting Corporation (BBC) has issued formal usage guidelines for individual journalists~\cite{bbc_ai_guidance_2024}.
-However, these responses have not yet resolved how GenAI should be integrated into collaborative newsroom practices: how teams of journalists and editors might coordinate GenAI use and maintain shared editorial standards in future collaborations.
+However, these organizational responses do not yet address a crucial issue: how the already-prevalent individual uses of GenAI could be coordinated or aligned within collaborative newswork: how teams of journalists and editors might coordinate their GenAI use and maintain shared editorial standards in future collaborations.